 For more tips on getting rid of rats, read our post: How to Get Rid of Rats in the Chicken Coop: The Definitive Guide

-This may seem like a random thing to add the list, but we have used it so often that it’s on our must have list now.
+This may seem like a random thing to add a chicken keeping supplies list, but we have used it so often that it’s on our must have list now.
 When raising chickens, you’ll always need a place to keep one or more birds in seclusion.
 This cage is great for secluding birds because it’s small and easily transportable, so we can store it when it’s not in use and get it set up quickly when we need it.

 Over the years we’ve used this cage to house sick or injured chickens, as a brooder for new baby chicks (the heat lamp hangs above the cage, which is added protection if it happens to fall) We’ve also used it to quarantine new chickens before adding them to the flock, and to house broody hens before and after their chicks hatch.
 We’ve been pulling it out of our basement at least every two months since these chickens arrived.